-People ‘crushed to death’ in South Korea Halloween festivities stampede
+At least 146 dead after Halloween crowd crush in South Korea

-South Korea: 100 injured and people ‘crushed to death’ in stampede at Halloween festivities in Seoul
+South Korea: At least 146 dead after crowd crush during Halloween festivities in Seoul

-Dozens suffer cardiac arrest in crowd surge in narrow street
+Dozens suffer cardiac arrest in what Rishi Sunak says is ‘horrific’ event

-Around 50 people suffered a cardiac arrest and a number were feared dead after they were crushed by a large crowd pushing forward during Halloween festivities in the South Korean capital, Seoul, officials said.
+At least 146 people have been killed and 150 more were injured a crowd crush during Halloween festivities in the South Korean capital Seoul.

-Fire chiefs said around 100 people were reported as injured during the surge in a narrow street in the Itaewon district, popular for its nightlife.
+Some of those injured are in a serious condition and the death toll could grow, emergency authorities have warned.
+Many of those caught up in the stampede suffered a cardiac arrest, officials said.

+Images from the scene showed dozens of bodies lining the street, while footage posted on social media showed first responders performing CPR as they attempted to save the lives of those injured.

+UK prime minister Rishi Sunak described what happened as horrific.
+“All our thoughts are with those currently responding and all South Koreans at this very distressing time,” he tweeted.

-One official said it was believed that people were crushed to death after a large crowd began pushing forward in a narrow alley near Hamilton Hotel, a major party spot in Seoul.
+The crush happened when a densely packed crowd of mostly young people began surging forward in an alley near Hamilton Hotel, a major party spot in the Itaewon district popular for its nightlife.

-He did not give a specific number of the people being treated for cardiac arrest but said they were in the dozens.
+An estimated 100,000 people had flocked to Itaewon’s streets for the Halloween festivities, which were the biggest in years following the easing of Covid-19 restrictions in recent months.

+A fire official said most of the dead were in their teens and twenties, and 19 of the injured were in a serious condition.

+Witnesses described chaotic scenes moments before the stampede, with the police on hand in anticipation of the Halloween event at times having trouble maintaining control of the crowds.

+Social media footage showed hundreds of people packed in the narrow, sloped alley crushed and immobile as emergency officials and police tried to pull them to free.

-More than 400 emergency workers from around the country, including practically all available personnel in Seoul, were sent to treat the injured, he said.
+More than 400 emergency workers from around the country, including practically all available personnel in Seoul, were sent to treat the injured.

-Ambulances lined up in the streets, police turned out in force and emergency workers moved the injured on stretchers.
+Ambulances lined up in the streets, police turned out in force and emergency workers moved the injured onto stretchers.
 Many people were taken to hospital.

-Video on social media showed first responders performing CPR on dozens of people lying in the street.
+Many of the party-goers were wearing masks and Halloween costumes.

 Some local media reports earlier said the crush happened after a large number of people rushed to a bar after hearing a celebrity was visiting.